 The plan of this paper is as follows.
-In \S2-3 for given polarizations $\eta$ of $C$ and $\xi$ of $S$, we will give some canonical decompositions for the groups $A^*(X)$ of algebraic cohomology cycles, and $\Ch^*(X)^0$ of homologically trivial cycles.
-We have two consequences: one is Grothendieck's standard conjecture for $A^*(\wt X)$ for $\wt X$ obtained from $X$ by successive blow-ups along smooth curves and points, another is a decomposition $\Ch^*(X)=\Ch^*(X)^0\oplus A^*(X)$.
-Then we define certain quotients $J^i(X)$ of $\Ch^*(X)^0$ which we call the intermediate Jacobians and its the bi-primitive subgroup $J^2(X)_{00}$ annihilated by both $\xi$ and $\eta$.
-Finally, we provide a canonical way to modify a cycle in $\Ch^*(X)$ to a cycle in $J^2(X)_{00}$.
+In \S2-3 for any given polarizations $\eta$ of $C$ and $\xi$ of $S$, we will first give some canonical decompositions for the groups $A^*(X)$ of algebraic cohomology cycles and $\Ch^*(X)^0$ of homologically trivial cycles.
+There are two consequences of these decompositions: one is Grothendieck's standard conjecture for $A^*(\wt X)$ for any $\wt X$ obtained from $X$ by successive blow-ups along smooth curves and points, another is a decomposition $\Ch^*(X)=\Ch^*(X)^0\oplus A^*(X)$.
+Then we define certain quotients $J^i(X)$ of $\Ch^*(X)^0$, which we call the intermediate Jacobians and the bi-primitive subgroup $J^2(X)_{00}$ annihilated by both $\xi$ and $\eta$.
+Finally, we provide a canonical way to modify a cycle in $\Ch^*(X)$ to become a cycle in $J^2(X)_{00}$.

-In \S4-5, when both $C$ and $S$ are have strictly semistable models $\CC$ and $\CS$ over a discrete valuation ring $R$, we will construct a strictly semistable model $\CX$ for $X$ by successive blowing up along the strict transforms of the irreducible components in the special fiber of $\CC\times_R \CS$.
-The results in section \S2-3 will imply that the resulting irreducible components in the special fiber of $\CX$ satisfy the Grothendieck standard conjecture.
+In \S4-5, when both $C$ and $S$ have strictly semistable models $\CC$ and $\CS$ over a discrete valuation ring $R$, we will first construct a strictly semistable model $\CX$ for $X$ by successive blowing up along the strict transforms of the irreducible components in the special fiber of $\CC\times_R \CS$.
+The results in section \S2-3 will imply that the resulting irreducible components in the special fiber of $\CX$ satisfy the Grothendieck standard conjectures.
 Then we apply our recent work in \cite{Zh21} to define the Beilinson--Bloch height pairings $\pair{\cdot, \cdot}_\BB$ for $\Ch^*(X)^0$ when $X$ is defined over number fields or function fields.
-We extend the height pairing to general case of $C$ and $S$ using de Jong's alteration \cite{dJ}.
+Finally, we extend the height pairing to general $C$ and $S$ using de Jong's alteration \cite{dJ}.

-In \S6-7, we first define the arithmetic diagonal $\gamma$ as above.
-Then we restrict our study in the case $H^1(S)=0$ and $\deg f^*f_*C\ne 0$.
-In this case, we can define a more canonical cycle (may not be bi-primitive) without reference to polarizations.
-Finally, we give some formula for $\pair{\gamma, \gamma}_\BB$ in the function field case $K=k(B)$ when both $C$ and $S$ have smooth models over $B$.
-When $S$ is a K3 surface, our formula shows that Beilinson's Hodge index conjecture gives an inequality between the $\omega_C^2$ and the canonical height of $S$.
+In \S6-7, first, we define the arithmetic diagonal $\gamma$ as mentioned above.
+Then, we restrict our study in the case $H^1(S)=0$ and $\deg f^*f_*C\ne 0$.
+In this case, we have a simpler formula describing the cycle $\gamma$.
+Finally, we give a formula for $\pair{\gamma, \gamma}_\BB$ in the function field case $K=k(B)$ when both $C$ and $S$ have smooth models over $B$. \\